cybrota/scharf/README.md

 Prevent supply-chain attacks from your third-party GitHub actions!

-Scharf identifies all third-party CI/CD actions used in your Organization without pinned SHA-commits (Protect your CI/CD workflows from supply-chain attacks) creates a analytics-friendly report (CSV, JSON, Syslog) that can be passed to a SIEM system.
+Scharf identifies & fixes all third-party CI/CD actions used in your Git repositories.
+It can also create an analytics-friendly report (CSV, JSON) about mutable tags across repositories.
 In addition, Scharf also provides a quick way to inspect third-party actions by listing available tags and associated commit SHA.

 ## Why Scharf?

-Scharf is a CLI tool to detect third-party GitHub actions with mutable references.
+Scharf is a CLI tool to detect and autofix third-party GitHub actions with mutable references.

 Scharf helps you maintain a secure development lifecycle by ensuring that all third-party actions are pinned to a specific commit SHA.
-This approach minimizes risks associated with dependency drifting and unintentional code modifications.
+This approach minimizes risks associated with dependency drifting and unintentional code modifications to third-party GitHub actions.

 ## Key Features of Scharf

-* **Workflow Analysis**: Parse GitHub CI/CD workflows to identify usage of third-party actions.
+* **Autofix**: Identify & autofix mutable tags in workflows with GitHub third-party actions.
+* **Easy SHA Lookup**: Fetch up-to-date SHA/s of a GitHub action without leaving your terminal.
-* **Actionable Reports**: Generates detailed  JSON & CSV reports to help you quickly identify and remediate insecure references.
+* **Actionable Reports**: Generate detailed JSON & CSV reports to help you quickly identify and remediate insecure references.
+Works over multiple repositories.
-* **Easy SHA Lookup**: Fetch up-to-date SHA of a GitHub action to fix workflows found with mutable references.
+* **Customization**: Look up either in HEAD reference or all branches while generating actionable reports.

 ## Supported Platforms
-1. Linux
+1. Linux (available)
-2. Mac OSX
+2. Mac OSX (available)

 ## Installation